Dana Rosemary Scallon

 She entered politics in 1997, as Dana Rosemary Scallon, running unsuccessfully in the Irish presidential election, but later being elected as an MEP for Connacht–Ulster in 1999.
 Scallon was again an independent candidate in the Irish 2011 presidential election, but was eliminated on the first count.
+Scallon served as a politician as a Member of the European Parliament from 1999 to 2004.

 Background

-Scallon was born Rosemary Brown in Islington, London, one of seven children.
+Scallon was born Rosemary Brown in Islington, London, England, one of seven children.
 Her father Robert Brown worked as a porter at nearby King's Cross station, in addition to being a barber and trumpeter.
 Originally from Derry, Northern Ireland, Robert moved his family to London to seek employment opportunities after World War II.
 When Rosemary was five, she moved with her family to Derry, where she grew up in the Creggan housing estate and Bogside.

 At age six, Scallon won her first talent contest.
 Other children in her community nicknamed her "Dana" (Irish for bold or mischievous) because Scallon would practice judo moves.
 Scallon later attended Thornhill College, a girls' Catholic school in Derry.
 When she was 14, Scallon worked a summer job at the Bazooka chewing gum factory in Essex.

 Shortly before turning 16 and with the help of teacher and music promoter Tony Johnston, Scallon signed with the Decca Records subsidiary label Rex Records.
 Performing as Dana, Scallon debuted with the single "Sixteen" written by Tony Johnston, while the B-side, "Little Girl Blue", was her own composition.
 Now studying A-level music and English, she became popular in Dublin's cabaret and folk clubs at weekends, and was crowned Queen of Cabaret at Clontarf Castle in 1968.
 Rex Records' secretary Phil Mitton suggested she audition for the Irish National Song Contest, due to take place in February 1969 – a victory would see her represent Ireland in the Eurovision Song Contest.
 With mixed feelings due to nerves she made it through to the final in Dublin where she sang "Look Around" by Michael Reade, later released as her fourth single.
 Shown live on Irish television, Scallon came second to Muriel Day and "Wages of Love", also written by Reade.